Duke vs. Arkansas College Basketball Predictions & Picks - November 29

 - Pick OU: Over (149.5)

-Duke has gone 2-3-0 against the spread, while Arkansas' ATS record this season is 1-5-0.
-The Blue Devils are 3-2-0 and the Razorbacks are 5-1-0 in terms of hitting the over.
-The two teams average 164.7 points per game, 15.2 more points than this matchup's total.
+Duke has put together a 2-3-0 record against the spread this season, while Arkansas is 1-5-0.
+A total of three out of the Blue Devils' games this season have gone over the point total, and five of the Razorbacks' games have gone over.
+The teams score 164.7 points per game, 15.2 more points than this matchup's total.

 Sportsbook Promo Codes